 #BSUB -n 16 #BSUB -R span[ptile=4] #BSUB -xThis requests 16 cores, with 4 cores to be placed on each node.
 Four nodes will be allotted.
 The reasons for using fewer cores than the total number of cores per node include if the job spawns threads or is memory intensive.
-In that case, specify -x, which ensures that no other jobs are scheduled on that node.
+In that case, specify -x, which ensures that no additional jobs are scheduled on those nodes.

 Specify how many nodes (hosts) to confine the cores/tasks to:

 #BSUB -R span[hosts=#numhosts]

 #BSUB -n 8 #BSUB -R span[hosts=1]This requests 8 cores and demands that all cores be placed on the same node.
 This is used for pure shared memory jobs, i.e., when the program cannot communicate between nodes.

 #BSUB -R select[m2070]This requests a node with an Nvidia M2070 model GPU.